night-fury-web/personal/General.md

 - Enable "Include private contributions on my profile" in settings
 - Force push on same branch will overwrite previous commits

+### How to get free books

+- Search book on http://libgen.rs/ and download the latest
+- Example (two scoops of django, The Road To Learn React, you don't know js, etc)